albertoursino/steam-database/README.md

 Application & Instructions
 ============

-This project is based on creating a Java language application capable of querying a database, always created by us, inspired by the homonymous and famous game platform, [Steam](https://store.steampowered.com/).
+This project is based on creating a Java language application capable of querying a database (created by us) inspired by the homonymous game platform [Steam](https://store.steampowered.com/).

 To use the application just download [SteamApp](https://github.com/lettomobile/SteamApp/blob/master/SteamApp.jar).
 To query the database you must first contact us (see authors) in order to create an account within it with the appropriate permissions.